his is the story of Morris Bird III. He is a nine year old boy growing up in

 a hundred people were killed and hundreds more were injured.

-Before we get to the explosion and Morris' heroics, we are introduced into the Cleveland
+Before the reader gets to the explosion and Morris' heroics, the novel introduces the Cleveland

 neighborhood where events take place.
 Naturally, we learn all about Morris and his family.
 He has a six